The 9 Hour Small Business Tune-Up -Hour 1

-You are just 9 steps away from better, stronger business!
+You are just 9 steps away from better, more substantial business!
 If you are reading this, you have made the decision to improve your business.
 Congratulations!
-Make the honest effort to complete all the exercises in this program and it will prove to be a mind opening experience for you.
+Make an honest effort to complete all the exercises in this program, and it will prove to be a mind-opening experience for you.

 Running your business can be compared to raising a child.
-Take care of it, nourish, understand, and love it, and build a strong relationship with it and it will love and cherish you in return.
+Take care of it, nourish, understand, and love it, build a strong relationship with it, and value in.
 When it becomes self-sufficient, it won’t forget you.

 Here are some tips for using this program:

 Completing this business tune-up will reveal your business habits, strengths, and weaknesses.
-It will give you a clear-cut plan and motivate you, as well as give your business the tune-up it needs.
+It will give you a clear-cut plan, motivate you, and give your business the tune-up it needs.

 Use this business optimizer in sequence, starting with hour number one.
-Nine hours may seem like a great deal of time to invest, but your business deserves this effort on your part.
+Nine hours may seem like a great deal of time to invest, but your business deserves this effort.
 If you complete all the exercises, you will be pleased with the results.

 Everyone works at a different speed, so the time it takes to complete each exercise may vary.
 The times listed are averages.
-It is not important how long it takes to complete the steps, but it is important that all the steps be completed.
+It is not important how long it takes to complete the steps, but all the steps must be completed.